Improving Clinician Performance in Classification of EEG Patterns on the Ictal-Interictal-Injury Continuum using

 \subsection{Mapping the Ictal-Interictal-Injury Continuum}

-In Figures \ref{fig:3modes_of_interp}c and \ref{fig:GUI_screenshot}, the coloring and distance between samples (points) are based on the model class scores for each sample.
+In Figure \ref{fig:3modes_of_interp}c, the coloring and distance between samples (points) are based on the model class scores for each sample.
 This results in a structure with outer points (arms) corresponding to single classes and reveals dense, thread-like paths mapping a gradual change between IIIC classes.
-This lends credence to the concept of a ``continuum'' between ictal and interictal EEG patterns; a set of well-separated classes would instead be represented by disconnected islands.
+This provides evidence for the concept of a ``continuum'' between ictal and interictal EEG patterns, as a set of well-separated classes would instead be represented by disconnected islands.
 This morphology is consistent across models initiated with different random seeds.
+This perspective is supported by the correlation between our model's predictions and the labeling experts' opinions.
+Our model successfully identifies samples that are categorized as ``between classes,'' where the class probabilities assigned by the model closely match the distribution of expert votes (i.e. split across two or more classes).

-We further sampled along those paths between each pair of IIIC patterns, and produced videos demonstrating the smooth continuum from one pattern to the other.
+We further sampled along paths between each pair of IIIC patterns, and produced videos demonstrating the smooth continuum from one pattern to the other.
 Videos are provided at \url{https://warpwire.duke.edu/w/8zoHAA/}.